AKASH-PRASAD7/chatbot-flow-builder/README.md

 ## Project Overview

-This project is a **ChatTangle**, a powerful and intuitive web application designed to help users visually create, manage, and deploy complex chatbot conversation flows.
+**ChatTangle** is a powerful and intuitive web application designed to help users visually create, manage, and deploy complex chatbot conversation flows.
 Built with modern web technologies, it provides a drag-and-drop interface for defining conversational paths, message nodes, and conditional logic, making chatbot development accessible and efficient.

 ## Features